CesiumGS/cesium-unreal/README.md

 ### :house_with_garden: Cesium for Unreal and the 3D Geospatial Ecosystem

-Cesium for Unreal can stream real-world 3D content such as high-resolution photogrammetry, terrain, imagery, and 3D Buildings from [Cesium ion](https://cesium.com/cesium-ion) and other sources, available as optional commercial subscriptions.
-The plugin includes a Cesium ion integration for instant access to global high-resolution 3D content ready for runtime streaming.
+Cesium for Unreal can stream real-world 3D content such as high-resolution photogrammetry, terrain, imagery, and 3D buildings from [Cesium ion](https://cesium.com/cesium-ion) and other sources, available as optional commercial subscriptions.
+The plugin includes Cesium ion integration for instant access to global high-resolution 3D content ready for runtime streaming.
 Cesium ion users can also leverage cloud-based 3D tiling pipelines to create end-to-end workflows to transform massive heterogenous content into semantically-rich 3D Tiles, ready for streaming to Unreal Engine.

 Cesium for Unreal supports cloud and private network content and services based on open standards and APIs.
-You are free to use any combination of supported content sources, standards, APIs with Cesium for Unreal that you please.
+You are free to use any combination of supported content sources, standards, APIs with Cesium for Unreal.

 [![Cesium for Unreal Ecosystem Architecture](https://cesium.com/images/graphics/unreal-pipeline.png)](https://cesium.com/cesium-for-unreal)